Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 ## CI workflows

-Branch status checks can be added in CI to ensure the best practices are enforced.
+Add branch status checks in CI to make sure that code follows best practices.

 Amplitude recommends adding new status checks to all your PR workflows.
 In addition to `ampli status -u`* you should add also add a call to `ampli status --is-merged`.

-You can combine these into a single command, but for CI it can be useful to keep them separate to see if the implementation checks succeed independently from the branch checks.
+You can combine these into a single command, but for CI it can be useful to keep them separate.
+This helps you to see if the implementation checks succeed independently from the branch checks.

 * In PR workflows Amplitude recommends using `--skip-update-on-default-branch` when calling `--update` or `-u`.

-### Using `is-latest` in CI
+### Use `is-latest` in CI

-Using `is-latest` in CI workflows isn't necessary but can be used for stricter enforcement.
+Although it's not required, use `is-latest` in CI workflows for stricter enforcement.

-If `is-latest` is used in a multi-team environment or on a tracking plan with multiple Sources it can require additional steps to keep the merge checks in a passing state.
-Changes merged into to the `main` tracking plan by other teams or on other Sources cause future runs of `is-latest` to fail in your project as it's no longer on the latest version.
+If you use  `is-latest` in a multi-team environment or on a tracking plan with multiple Sources it can require extra steps to keep the merge checks in a passing state.
+Changes merged into to the `main` tracking plan by other teams or on other Sources cause future runs of `is-latest` to fail in your project.
+This is because it's no longer on the latest version.

 In this case you can explicitly "lock" the tracking plan to a specific version on the `main` branch and using `--is-latest-if-not-on-default-branch`.